sfallahadl/aws-gitops-workshop/content/10_prerequisites/_index.md

 # Prerequisites

-Welcome to the AWS Modernization Workshop with GitOps and Codefresh.

 Before you can start the workshop you need to setup free accounts with the following services:

 - Create a [GitHub account](https://github.com/join)